Securing partner API integrations with OAuth mTLS

 Cloudentity authorization server supports all the OAuth mTLS specification highlights such as:

-- tls certificate match on various SAN including email, uri, ipaddress, name etc.
+- TLS certificate match on various SAN including email, uri, ipaddress, name, and more

 Register for a free Cloudentity SaaS tenant to get an OAuth authorization server.
 Also, explore the Cloudentity platform for the latest OAuth & open standard based authorization solutions and features for your modern applications and learn how Cloudentity can accelerate and facilitate security, governance and best practices adoption for your application & API architecture ecosystem.